PivaleCo/drupal-scaffold/README.md

 # Drupal 8 scaffold

-## A springboard project for new Drupal 8 projects, using as many standards and best practices as possible.
+## A springboard project for new Drupal 8 projects.

-Some areas may be opinionated towards the internal best practices at Real Life Digital.
+Some areas may be opinionated towards the internal best practices at Real Life Digital, but will stick to community accepted standards as closely as possible.

+Provides integration with [platform.sh](https://platform.sh), but isn't dependent on its use.
+Notably there are some platform.sh sensible default files at:

+* .platform.app.yaml
+* .platform/routes.yaml
+* .platform/services.yaml
+* web/sites/default/settings.platformsh.php
+* (Include statement in web/sites/default/example.settings.php)

+This project differs from the [Drupal 8 project template for Platform.sh](https://github.com/platformsh/platformsh-example-drupal8) in that it uses the [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold) to build Drupal's scaffolded files (`index.php`, `.htaccess` etc) required on top of the composer dependencies, rather than including them here in this repo.

+This project also aims to provide step-by-step documentation to speed up the roll up time for new projects.

+## Improvements

 Areas for improvement are welcome through pull requests.